T Blockers: Production

 Mackay made T Blockers in Adelaide at the age of 17 with a budget of $10,000.
+She was interested in exploring the theme of chasers:

+We made [chasers] literal parasites to tell it from an angle that made sense for these characters.
+I could have told a grounded story but I feel it would be kind of depressing because there's no real world in which these characters are going to kill these shitty men - they're just going to have to deal with them and then the film ends.
+[As opposed to] getting to watch these trans characters actually reclaim their power and fight back against these alien villains, which I hope is cathartic.

-She was influenced by the works of Gregg Araki, including Now Apocalypse and Doom Generation, which also informed her use of bisexual lighting.
+She was influenced by the works of Gregg Araki, including Now Apocalypse and The Doom Generation, which also informed her use of bisexual lighting.
 She told ScreenHub that she loved Araki's "hyper-stylised worlds and authentic, uncensored queer stories, as well as the witty banter and sci-fi elements", and was also influenced by Buffy the Vampire Slayer for its "perfect amalgamation of girlhood, coming-of-age, teen friendship stuff, and those spooky horror elements...
 I love that combo because I can use it to tell stories about real, down-to-earth characters who all these interesting, over-the-top things happen to."
+The Cryptessa narration is an homage to Bela Lugosi's performance in Glen or Glenda.
 Other influences included Mallrats, The Munsters and Yoga Hosers.

 Critical reception

-T Blockers was positively received by critics, having a 100% positive rating on Rotten Tomatoes; however, it received a more mixed reception from audiences, receiving a 48% positive rating, with an average score of 2.8 out of 5.
+T Blockers was positively received by critics, having a 100% positive rating on Rotten Tomatoes.
 In the Star Observer, Stephen A. Russell compared the film to Buffy the Vampire Slayer and Stranger Things, "but heaps grungier and gayer."
 MovieWebs Lauren Perry praised the film's "biting social commentary" as well as its "stylistic colors, energetic soundtrack, and punk-feminist tone", but added that the story felt rushed.
 In The Hollywood News, Kat Hughes wrote that the film "captures the frustrated exhaustion of the community's apparent constant need to justify their existence and channels it into a gleeful excuse to bring down their persecutors" and called Mackay "a vital voice in film-making".
 Anton Bitel of SciFi Now compared the film to the works of John Waters and Ed Wood "resurrected to address male insecurity and female solidarity in contemporary South Australia".